HemchandraPatil/Wine-Quality-Prediction/README.md

 # Wine-Quality-Prediction
-It is a machine learning classification problem, to predict the Quality of the wine on the basis of biochemical tests.
+It is a machine learning classification problem, to predict the Quality of the wine on the basis of physiochemical tests.<br>

-Dataset Information
+Dataset Information:<br>
 The two datasets are related to red and white variants of the Portuguese "Vinho Verde" wine.
 These datasets can be viewed as classification or regression tasks.
 The classes are ordered and not balanced (e.g. there are munch more normal wines than excellent or poor ones).
 Outlier detection algorithms could be used to detect the few excellent or poor wines.
 Also, we are not sure if all input variables are relevant.
 So it could be interesting to test feature selection methods.
-Two datasets were combined and few values were randomly removed.
+Two datasets were combined and few values were randomly removed.<br>

-Attribute Information:
+Attribute Information:<br>
-Input variables (based on physicochemical tests):
+Input variables (based on physicochemical tests):<br>
 1 - fixed acidity
 2 - volatile acidity
 3 - citric acid